BaseModelAI/kdd-cup-2021/README.md

-# Synerise at KDD Cup 2021: The paper citation challenge
+# Synerise at KDD Cup 2021: Predicting papers’ subject areas in a heterogeneous academic graph

 Implementation of our solution to [KDD CUP Challenge](https://ogb.stanford.edu/kddcup2021/mag240m).
-The goal of the challenge is to predict the subject areas of papers situated in the heterogeneous graph in MAG240M-LSC dataset.
+The goal of the challenge was to predict the subject areas of papers situated in the heterogeneous graph in MAG240M-LSC dataset.

+Practical Relevance: The volume of scientific publication has been increasing exponentially, doubling every 12 years.
+Currently, subject areas of arXiv papers are manually determined by the paper’s authors and arXiv moderators.
+An accurate automatic predictor of papers’ subject categories not only reduces the significant burden of manual labeling, but can also be used to classify the vast number of non-arXiv papers, thereby allowing better search and organization of academic papers.

+Graph: 121M academic papers in English extracted from MAG to construct a heterogeneous academic graph.
+The resultant paper set is written by 122M author entities, who are affiliated with 26K institutes.
+Among these papers, there are 1.3B citation links captured by MAG.
+Each paper is associated with its natural language title and most papers’ abstracts are also available.
+We concatenate the title and abstract by period and pass it to a RoBERTa sentence encoder [2,3], generating a 768-dimensional vector for each paper node.
+Among the 121M paper nodes, approximately 1.4M nodes are arXiv papers annotated with 153 arXiv subject areas, e.g., cs.LG (Machine Learning).

 ## Requirements
 * Python 3.8